 Eberline SPA-3, 2-inch by 2-inch sodium iodide detectors will be used for the survey.
 The detector will be calibrated specifically for DU.
 The detector's field of view was mapped by measuring penetrators on the surface and buried in soil.
-In the field, the measurement system was capable of detecting the detection limit (L_D) of minimal detectable activity (MDA), net counts above background, as defined in Section 10.5 below.
+In the field, the measurement system was capable of detecting the MDCR, net counts above background, as defined in Section 11.3.